-10.11.1 General Requirements
+11.10.1 General Requirements

-In response to the opioid epidemic in West Virginia, BMS seeks to enhance available SUD prevention and treatment services available to Medicaid enrollees.
+In response to the opioid epidemic in West Virginia, the Department seeks to enhance available SUD prevention and treatment services available to Medicaid enrollees.

-10.11.2 SUD 1115 Demonstration Waiver
+11.10.2 SUD 1115 Demonstration Waiver

 Building on legislative and health systems activities, the goal is to create a seamless continuum of care to support enrollees in their recovery.
 The MCO is expected to support the following goals: